learn-co-curriculum/phase-1-embedded-videos-lab/README.md

 </video>
 ```

-If a user was still hanging on to Internet Explorer 8 (they are out there!),
+If a user was still hanging on to Internet Explorer 8 (they are out there),
-instead of video content, they will see the message "Your browser does not
+they won't see the video content.
+Instead, they will see the message "Your browser does not
 support HTML5 video", followed by a link to [browsehappy.com](browsehappy.com),
 where they can download an up-to-date browser.

 The `video` tag has some important attributes to note:

-* `controls` - when this tag is included, the embedded video will always show video controls
+* `controls` - the embedded video will always show video controls
-* `autoplay` - when this tag is included, the video will play on page load, rather than waiting for a user to click play
+* `autoplay` - the video will play on page load, rather than waiting for a user to click play

 The `width` and `height` attributes are also worth noting.
 These set the size of
 the video, just as with other HTML tags.
 However, it is good practice to set
 these.
 Without them, the video element may flicker on page load before it loads.

-The `source` tag is uniquely used for multiple media resources, as we have in
+The `source` tag is only ever used for multiple media resources, as we have in
 our example.
-The `src` attribute is always required, as it is the location of
+The `src` attribute of `source` is always required, as it is the location of
 the file we want to play.
 The `type` tag is helpful in defining what format the
 media is in.